 Lint HTML and template source files for hardcoded strings

-Installing i18n-lint globally via npm gives you the i18n-lint
+Installing i18n-lint globally via npm gives you the i18n-lint binary.

 $ npm install -g jwarby/i18n-lint